ybsung/front-end/learning/a11y/StartBuildingAccessibleWebApplicationsToday.md

 </div>
 ```

-- `input` and label have different parent.
+- In case that `input` and its label have different parent.

 AS-IS
 ```